MagicMirrorOrg/MagicMirror/README.md

 **Note:** if you want to debug on Raspberry Pi you can use `npm start dev` which will start the MagicMirror app with Dev Tools enabled.

 ### Server Only
 In some cases, you want to start the application without an actual app window.
-In this case, you can start MagicMirror² in server only mode.
+In this case, you can start MagicMirror² in server only mode by manually running `node serveronly` or using Docker.
 This will start the server, after which you can open the application in your browser of choice.
+Detailed description below.

 #### Docker